faruqiizu/faruqiizu/README.md

 ### Testing on API and Application Mentutor

-About MENTUTOR APP "Mentutor is present as a place for teachers to monitor their students both from collecting assignments and by discussing with students through the available forums", in charge of Manual & Automation Testing on Admin Feature.
+Mentutor is present as a place for teachers to monitor their students both from collecting assignments and by discussing with students through the available forums.
+Testing on this project using Selenium Java, Serenity BDD, Cucumber, Rest Assured, Postman, Maven, and IntelliJ IDEA.
+There are 72 Test Cases for Web Testing and 96 Test Cases for API Testing.
+Where 100% of Test Cases are passed in Web Testing and 97% of Test Cases are passed in API Testing.
+In Web Testing, I tested the Admin feature.
-We used Spreadsheet for Test Case Management, Trello for Project Management, Postman for Manual Testing, and InteliJ Idea (Java, Apache Maven, Cucumber, Rest Assured, Gherkin) for Automation Testing.

 ### Testing on API Todoist

 A task and project management application used to organize tasks, to-do lists, and projects.
-Todoist API allows developers to interact with data and functionality from Todoist programmatically, in charge of Manual & Automation Testing on Comments Feature.
+Todoist API allows developers to interact with data and functionality from Todoist programmatically.
+Testing on this project using Selenium Java, Serenity BDD, Cucumber, Rest Assured, Postman, Maven, and IntelliJ IDEA.
+There are 59 Test Cases for API Testing.
+Where 95% of Test Cases are passed in API Testing.
-We used Spreadsheet for Test Case Management, Trello for Project Management, Postman for Manual Testing, and InteliJ Idea (Java, Apache Maven, Cucumber, Rest Assured, Gherkin) for Automation Testing.

 ## Education

 - **Alterra Academy**, in Quality Assurance Engineer, 2023
+- **Orbit Future Academy**, in AWS re/Start Program Learner, 2022
 - **IT Telkom Purwokerto**, Bachelor in Computer Science, 2018

 ## Certifications

+- Basic Learning of Git by Progate
-- Belajar Dasar-Dasar DevOps by Dicoding Academy
+- Basic Learning of DevOps by Dicoding Academy
 - AWS re/Start Program Learner by Orbit Future Academy

 <h3 align="left">Connect with me:</h3>